aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/determine-version/_index.md

 - read project version java
 schemas:
 - type: TechArticle
-  headline: How to Get Project Version – Aspose Tasks Java Tutorial
+  headline: Retrieve Project Version Using Aspose.Tasks for Java
   description: Learn how to get project version and retrieve last saved date from
     MS Project files using Aspose.Tasks for Java.
 Step‑by‑step guide with code examples.
   dateModified: '2026-05-31'
   author: Aspose
 - type: HowTo
-  name: How to Get Project Version – Aspose Tasks Java Tutorial
+  name: Retrieve Project Version Using Aspose.Tasks for Java
   description: Learn how to get project version and retrieve last saved date from
     MS Project files using Aspose.Tasks for Java.
 Step‑by‑step guide with code examples.
   steps: